My favorite gear

 Micro SD card:

-Anytime I need a micro SD card I use this brand and get Extreme at minimum.
+Anytime I need a micro SD card I use this brand, though I've also heard good things about Samsung EVO.

 Cables: